-Make the most of Canberra’s fabulous summer weather and embark on an exhilarating biking tour of this fascinating planned city and its beautiful rural surrounds.
+Make the most of Canberra’s fabulous spring weather and embark on an exhilarating biking tour of this fascinating planned city and its beautiful rural surrounds.

 Enjoy the breathtaking views of Canberra’s mountains, valleys and lakes, and absorb all the cultural, artistic, historical and natural delights the region has to offer.

 From urban lakes and spectacular scenery, to quiet country roads under glorious blue skies, this is a Canberra cycling holiday that offers the best of both worlds … a diverse, cosmopolitan city and a peaceful, picturesque tour into the countryside.

 And this is no ordinary biking tour.
 At Mulga Bicycle Tours, we’re all about good food and wine, comfy beds, small groups, expert support and a commitment to safety.
 It’s an Australian cycling holiday like no other.